Azure/azure-rest-api-specs/documentation/directory-structure.md

 However, multiple separate services can have different versioning cycles, including different SDK packages.
 Refer to the aforementioned `aks` and `fleet` services for examples of different versioning cycles in a service group.

-## Legacy layouts and OpenAPI specs
+## Deprecated structure and hand-written OpenAPI specs

-As mentioned at the beginning of this article, for historical reasons, some `specification/AzureTeamFolder` folders may violate some of the constraints presented in this article.
+As mentioned at the beginning of this article, for historical reasons, some `specification/<azureTeam>` folders may violate some of the constraints presented in this article.
 This includes violations like:

 - More deeply nested subfolders than allowed